The Scoliosis and Spine Institute doctors are experts in treating Ankylosing Spondylitis

 - Learn correct posture and body movements to counteract rounding of the upper back (kyphosis)

-- Use appropriate sleep positions upon a firm mattress and thin pillow
+- Use appropriate sleep positions on a firm mattress and thin pillow

 - Maintain appropriate activity levels